It Could Always Be Worse

 I am grateful that it is not worse…

-But hearing these words never has and never will make me feel better.
+But hearing these words has never and will never make me feel better.

 Saying it could always be worse invalidates my feelings.